fdeblasio/pokeemerald-expansion/notes.md

     - Route 128: Where Steven flies to?

 ### Overworld
+- Seperate out Route 104 (and other split routes) into two maps for different encounters?
+(Especially pond/ocean)
 - Add new defines (but keep current ones) for overworld sprites that line up with trainers for easier use
 - Double check that only Devon employees use DEVON_EMPLOYEES and only non-Devon use MAN_2
 - Use either SCIENTIST_1 or 2 for Cozmo/Stern and use the other for generic scientists